rebelsky/sams-assorted-musings-reflections/cnix-libraries.md

 Building C libraries
 ====================

+**Part of an ongoing series of essays tentatively entitled _Don't embarrass me, Don't embarrass yourself: Notes on thinking in C and Unix_.**

 *Why are we considering libraries in the middle of an extended discussion of Make?
 Because real C programmers build libraries, and before we get to the end of Make, you should know how to use libraries in your